Advice on a range of issues such as regulatory standards and houses in multiple occupation (HMO).

 We work with the National Landlords Association to host a forum that meets three times a year to raise and discuss issues that affect both private landlords and the council.
 Topics discussed include, health and safety, electrical and fire safety, financial advice and tax information.
 It is also a good chance to meet other landlords.

-Contact us if you would like further information, an invitation or to be added to our mailing list.
+Contact us if you would like an invitation or to be added to our mailing list.